Kamva-pro/quick-connect/README.md

 git clone https://github.com/kamva-pro/quick-connect.git
 cd quick-connect

-Install Dependencies:
+## Install Dependencies:
 npm install

-Set Up Firebase and Supabase (Optional for Full Functionality):
+## OPTIONAL: Set Up Firebase and Supabase (Optional for Full Functionality):
 Firebase: Set up a Firebase project for authentication if you want to test user login features.
 Supabase: Create a Supabase project and configure tables for user data (users and user_locations).
 Add the required API keys and URLs in a .env file.
 For testing, public read-only access can be enabled on Supabase and Firebase, or use pre-configured credentials if provided.

-Running the App
+## Running the App
-Start the app in development mode:
+To run the app firstly ensure you are in the /quick-connect directory then run:

-expo start
+`npx expo start`
-Follow the on-screen instructions to run the app on Android or iOS.

-Screenshots
+## Screenshots
-TODO: ADD SCREENSHOTS OF THE APP IN ACTION
+Screenshots of the app will be available once the first version is released.

-Contributing
+## Contributing
 To contribute:

 Fork the repository.